 About Us

-The Personality and Geographical Ambiance (PANGEA) Lab is a research laboratory in the UBC Department of Psychology, under the direction of Dr Friedrich Götz.
+The Personality and Geographical Ambiance (PANGEA) Lab is a research laboratory in the UBC Department of Psychology, under the direction of Dr. Friedrich Götz.

 Many of our projects adopt an interdisciplinary big data approach and we embrace the challenges and enjoy the rewards of frequently engaging in cross-disciplinary collaborations.